-- Build Date: Date the firmware image was built. - Supplier: Cobalt Digital Inc. - Product: 9992-ENC. - Software Rev: This indicates the firmware revision currently running.
-The format is Major Version Minor Version Build Number. - DSP Version: This indicates the version of the firmware loaded in the device's DSP. - Serial Number: This is the serial number of this particular 9992-ENC card.
+- Build Date: Date the firmware image was built. - Supplier: Cobalt Digital Inc. - Product: 9992-ENC3. - Software Rev: This indicates the firmware revision currently running.
+The format is Major Version Minor Version Build Number. - DSP Version: This indicates the version of the firmware loaded in the device's DSP. - Serial Number: This is the serial number of this particular 9992-ENC card. - Hardware Version: This indicates the version of the encoder hardware.

-&lt;sup>3 This field will show 9992-ENC even if the device is licensed as a 9992-ENC-4K-HEVC
+3 This field will show 9992-ENC even if the device is licensed as a 9992-ENC-4K-HEVC